 - constantly extended deadlines and, as a result, a delayed launch;

-- sub-par project quality that does not meet expectations of your business;
+- sub-par project quality that does not meet the expectations of your business;

-- wasting money on features no one needs due to poor understanding of actual user demands
+- wasting money on features no one needs due to a poor understanding of actual user demands

 The list can be continued indefinitely because every business has its unique sensitive points poor planning can jeopardize.
 The discovery phase is a critical part of any software development process that helps ensure the project unfolds smoothly and according to your paramount user and business needs.

-We at ABNK always advise all our clients to start their projects with the discovery phase.
+We at ABNK always advise all our clients to start the